cryptax/techweb/radare.md

 3. The size of the function (in bytes)
 4. The function's name

+- To sort the output and prioritize functions with most references: `afl,xref/sort/dec,1/head/15` (thx to @ApkUnpacker)

 - Write to a file: `wtf filename size @ position`
 - Shell commands work: `s 0x65; pD 32`
 - Cross references: `axf` or `axt`.
 Function references: `afx`